Skip to main content

 Will this make a difference to your decision?
 How will you handle it either way?

-Joining DSL does not guarantee that you will be able to find other people conceived with the same donor.
+Joining DSL or using a home DNA testing and matching website does not guarantee that you will be able to find other people conceived with the same donor.
 They may not be aware that they were conceived this way, may not wish to join DSL, or may not be ready to exchange contact details.

-How might contact with your donor-conceived genetic sibling(s) impact on them and their family?
+How might contact with your donor-conceived genetic sibling(s) impact them and their family?

-Your donor-conceived genetic sibling(s) may not have informed their family that they joined DSL.
+Your donor-conceived genetic sibling(s) may not have informed their family that they joined DSL (or that they have used home DNA testing and matching services).
 They may not respond or wish to meet you; they might want limited contact or much more contact than you want.

 You should bear in mind that they do not have any legal obligation to meet you.
 It’s also possible that you might discover they have died or are in poor health.